Eden Data Update: How We Grew Our Team From 4 To 20 Staff

 This is a follow up story for Eden Data.
-If you're interested in reading how they got started, published about 2 years ago, check it out here.
+If you're interested in reading how they got started, published over 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 My name is Taylor Hersom, and I’m the founder and CEO of Eden Data (the OG Adam to the Garden, so-to-speak).
 Since I realize you’re reading this article for what was built not who built it, which is far more interesting anyway, I’ll start with my pitch- Eden Data is a subscription-based cybersecurity consulting firm focused on helping startups build security, compliance, & data privacy programs that are as innovative and disruptive as the company themselves.
 Leveraging the client’s unique differentiators and tech stack, we help enable them to:

 - Win more sales while adhering to new regulatory standards